 Alvin ‘Youngblood’ Hart has found great success as a country blues revivalist, in the mould of Corey Harris and Guy Davis.
 His work on mandolin and banjo, as well as guitar, is rooted in his Delta heritage, but his ‘no barriers’ approach to music means he has taken it beyond recording and touring into broader areas of culture like film and poetry, as well as numerous side-projects in other forms of music, like rock, jazz and rock’n’roll.

-Gregory Edward Hart (he chose his own name from The Chipmunks cartoon) was born in Oakland CA, but numerous visits to relatives in Mississippi opened his ears to the work of pioneers like Blind Willie McTell and Bukka White.
+Gregory Edward Hart (he chose the name Alvin from The Chipmunks cartoon as a kid) was born in Oakland CA in 1963, but numerous visits to relatives in Mississippi opened his ears to the work of pioneers like Blind Willie McTell and Bukka White.

 His grandmother played Blues piano and his uncle played guitar and told young Alvin tales about the wild life of Charley Patton.
 His parents record collection had BB King and Jimmy Reed discs, and Alvin’s love of Jimi Hendrix and The Rolling Stones meant he knew where he was going when he picked up a guitar.
 When his father’s job took the family to Illinois, Alvin would visit Chicago, hanging around Maxwell Street and picking up the ‘Youngblood’ tag from local musicians.
 He moved back to California with the family, then took a job with the Coastguard and was posted to a riverboat in Natchez MS. Playing clubs and bars in the area helped to refine Alvin’s Blues education, and then his Coastguard training took him to Berkeley, where he met Joe Louis Walker and opened some shows for him.
 Alvin was spotted while opening for Taj Mahal and after playing with The Grateful Dead guitarist Bob Weir, he was invited to play the Further Festival with Hot Tuna and Los Lobos.
 Epic Records signed Alvin and in 1996 his debut album ‘Big Mamas Door’ was released.
 The title is a reference to his grandmother’s house.